Who Are We?

 Sophie Leaver - NSW Convenor

 Sophie is a Senior Lawyer at the Australian Human Rights Commission, where she conducts inquiries into human rights breaches in immigration detention.
 She previously worked as a solicitor at Redfern Legal Centre, in the police accountability and administrative law team.
-Prior to this, Sophie worked in civil litigation, with a focus on intentional torts and historical child sex abuse matters.
-Sophie has also had various legal roles overseas including at the AIRE centre, providing casework and advice in relation to human rights matters in Europe, and at a death penalty defence office in Mississippi.
+Prior to this Sophie worked in civil litigation, with a focus on intentional torts and historical child sex abuse matters.
+Prior to being admitted, she completed an internship at a death penalty defence office in Mississippi.

 Contact